Generating DTSI and DTBO Overlay Files

 cd xilinx-<board>-<version>

-The following steps assume you have created a petalinux project and built it.
-If the project has not been build, run this command to configure the project:
+2. The following steps assume you already created a petalinux project and built it.
+If the project has not been built, run this command to configure the project:

 petalinux-config --silentconfig